Some need to learn to discern.

-What could happen to persons who leave a cult?
-That depends on many factors, such as what cult it is and how widespread it may be.
-One thing could improve for about half of persons who leave SRF, though: The length of one's nightly sleep.
-This is on condition that Yogananda decrees against sleeping a lot are done away with properly.
+Then, what could happen to persons who leave a cult?
+That depends in part on the amount of one's nightly sleep.
 The need for sleep is individual, but there is good reason to go for at least 7 1/2 or 8 hours of nightly sleep for most persons.
 [Sleep needs and sleep deprivation]

-Then see if you find other, constructive outlets, a purpose of life, and if your karma takes you that way, a great partner.
-Try to be a good partner yourself - there are indications of how partners help one another.
-Learn from experiences and get creative too.
+See if you find constructive outlets, a purpose of life, and if your life zest or something takes you that way, a great partner.

 This leads to another topic: "Is a dream a dream?"
 If a guru teaches "The world is a dream only", is that teaching a part of the dream or apart from it?
 Apart from the world?
 Or aparte (queer)?

-It's no good to be "raped" by SRF mishmash, an thus opinionated.
+It's no good to be "raped" by faithy mishmash, and thus opinionated.

 Q. Do you believe that all writings/books in the Bible chosen (chosen by many people and groups of people over many centuries) to be in the Old and New Testament were of equal quality - in terms of divine inspiration?
 How do explain the apparent differences in the God of Love in the New Testament with the God portrayed in the Old testament?

 A. (a) Of course not. (b) The key is "apparent".
 Having one's own son maimed and killed so as to help sinning ones is hardly that much to boast of - and besides the plan failed.

 Q. Do you distrust your friends when they do something for which you can see no immediate rational explanation, or claim to have done something which you think unlikely?"

 A. That would depend on what their claims were.
 See a story: